grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 ---
 title: Define a segment and time frame
-description: How to view sharing reports for multiple MVPDs and multiple programmer channels.
+description: Define a segment and time frame
 ---
 # Define a segment and time frame {#define-segment}